threeday0905/perrier/README.md

     console.log( config ) );
     // { fooApp: { foo: true }, barApp: { bar: true } }

-if any fields start with **conf:**, then the engine will try to load an external file and replace here.
+If any fields start with **conf:**, then the engine will try to load an external file and replace here.

-so that you can decompose large files into multi config files, and do the flexible combinations.
+So that you can decompose large files into multi config files, and do the flexible combinations.

-this feature also supports template render, you can add *{{key}}* in anywhere.
+This feature also supports template render, you can add *{{key}}* in anywhere.

 #### 4. Runtime Config